cgspeck/filededuper/README.md

 When deduping, it has three modes of running:-

-- graphical: if an image, try to display it along with a list of identical files
+- gui: if an image, try to display it along with a list of identical files
 - console: displays a cursors dialog with matching files
 - auto: will hardlink or delete duplicate files without prompt